-- " Residential Use Shall not exceed thirty (30) dwelling units per acre. - " Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 30 dwelling units per acre. - " Nonresidential Use Shall not exceed a floor area ratio (FAR) of .60 nor an impervious surface ratio (ISR) of 0.85. - " Non-residential uses permitted within Live/Work units will be limited to retail sales and service, office, and/or educational purposes. - " See 'Additional Standards' section of these Category Descriptions and Rules.
+- " Residential Use Shall not exceed thirty (30) dwelling units per acre. - " Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 30 dwelling units per acre. - " Nonresidential Use Shall not exceed a floor area ratio (FAR) of .60 nor an impervious surface ratio (ISR) of 0.85. - " Non-residential uses permitted within Live/Work units will be limited to retail sales and service, office, and/or educational purposes. - \See 'Additional Standards' section of these Category Descriptions and Rules for the identified uses that have acreage thresholds.